 What dressing for success will mean for you will depends on the industry to work in.
 You’ll be dressing differently to interview in the advertising industry than you would for an interview in the financial services sector.
 It’s best to find out about the dress code (you can ask your recruiter or HR) prior to the interview, so that you fit in with the organization.

-Finally, do you need to run out and spend a lot of money on clothes for interviewing?
-No, but you should make sure you have at least two professional interview outfits.
+You should also make sure you have at least two professional interview outfits.
 You’ll need more than that if you get the job but depending on your current financial situation, two is enough to get through the interview process.
 You can buy more once you have the job or have more financial resources.

 Expert Tips for Looking the Part at a Job Interview

 - Dress for the industry.
 You won’t wear the same outfit to a job interview at an ad agency as you would a law office.

 - Wear something that makes you feel comfortable; discomfort will show during your job interview

 - Take care not to have body odor